-Shantelle is a female first name.
+Shantelle is a first name for girls.

 The odds of living in the same state as someone with the first name Shantelle are about the same as betting on heads or tails in a coin toss.
 This girl’s name is quite popular, but not equally so throughout the entire USA.
 You can meet girls and women with the name Shantelle in 20 states – that is about every second of all 50 states in the USA, for example in California, Colorado, Florida, Hawaii or Illinois.
-In relation to the number of residents, the most women and girls with the first name Shantelle live in Louisiana – here, one in 16,092 bears this beautiful name.
-In comparison, if we look at all living women and girls in the whole country, only one in 178,490 will turn around if you call her first name Shantelle.
+In relation to the number of residents, the most women and girls with the first name Shantelle live in Louisiana – here, one in 16,184 bears this beautiful name.
+In comparison, if we look at all living women and girls in the whole country, only one in 179,270 will turn around if you call her first name Shantelle.

 Well, you might say, you probably figured that out yourself!
 But what you might not know is: The letter S is a very popular first letter for girls' names.
 That’s because 9.3% of all common girls’ names in the US begin with this letter.
 Only the first letter A is more common for girls' names.